solid/team/team.md

 To apply to be a Solid Team Member, make a Pull Request on this repository requesting to be added as a member.
 Include the following information:

-* Why you want to be a member
+* Why do you want to be a member?
-* How you would like to contribute
+* How would you like to contribute?

 Feel free to add any other information about your background and interests that might help the team decide on your membership.